-- 1. Advanced college credit (e.g., AP courses) may eliminate the need to take certain courses. - Foreign language requirements may not have been met in high school and will have to be fulfilled while at Providence.
+- 1. Advanced college credit (e.g., AP courses) may eliminate the need to take certain courses. - 2..
+Students who need additional support to meet the necessary standards are required to do additional work through the Academic Resource Center and the Writing Center.
+The need for these additional services is determined through review of student records and testing done at the beginning of ENG 101 and MAT 201. - 3.
+Some choice exists among certain core requirements (e.g., laboratory sciences).

-- 3. Students who need additional support to meet the necessary standards are required to do additional work through the Academic Resource Center and the Writing Center.
-The need for these additional services is determined through review of student records and testing done at the beginning of ENG 101 and MAT 201. - 4.
-Some choice exists among certain core requirements (e.g., laboratory sciences). - 5.
-Students in heavily loaded concentrations may need to begin taking courses in their concentration during their freshman year.
+4. Students in heavily loaded concentrations may need to begin taking courses in their concentration during their freshman year.